devpin95/MeshGenerator/README.md

     Remap(x, 0, dim, min, max)

-where *x* is our mesh vertice index, *dim* is the width/height of the mesh, *min* is the lower bound of our sample range, and *max* is the upper band of our sample range.
+where *x* is our mesh vertice index, *dim* is the width/height of the mesh, *min* is the lower bound of our sample range, and *max* is the upper bound of our sample range.

 For example, if we are looking at the x coordinate 15 with a mesh dimension of 255, and we want to sample our noise function in [0, 5], we can call